code-kiwi/42_MINISHELL/README.md

 - If we add $? as an env variable, we have to avoid putting it into the env str array because it should not appear when we call the env builtin

 We have to discuss the env implementation (do we rebuild the env string array every time we need or do we store it into shell main structure?)
+Idem for path: should we save the path into a variable of the shell and modify it only when the PATH has evolved?